Satellite Spots Massive Object Hidden Under the Frozen Wastes of Antarctica

 If there is a large iron deposit in Antart

-I know what it is (Score:2)
+I know what it is (Score:3, Funny)

 Seriously (Score:1)